Role of the Board Risk and Audit Committee

 Internal Controls and Risk Management

 The Committee shall at least annually review the adequacy and effectiveness of, and make recommendations to the Board in relation to:

 - the Company's policies and procedures to assess, monitor and manage financial and non-financial business risks;

-- internal compliance and control systems, including the accounting and financial controls;
+- internal compliance and control systems, including the accounting, financial and tax controls;

 - legal and ethical compliance programs (including the Company's code of business conduct and ethics); and

-The Committee shall periodically meet separately with each of the Chief Financial Officer, the risk & internal audit manager and the external auditor to discuss issues and concerns warranting Committee attention, including but not limited to their assessment of the effectiveness of internal controls and the process for improvement.
+The Committee shall periodically meet separately with each of the Chief Financial Officer, the risk & internal audit manager and the external auditor (without management present) to discuss issues and concerns warranting Committee attention, including but not limited to their assessment of the effectiveness of internal controls and the process for improvement.

 The Committee shall receive regular reports from the external auditor on changes to accounting standards that may affect the Company on the critically important accounting policies and practices of the Company, and all alternative treatments of financial information within generally accepted accounting principles that have been discussed with management.

 The Committee shall be directly responsible for making recommendations to the Board on the appointment, re-appointment or replacement (subject to shareholder approval required), remuneration and terms of engagement of the external auditor, and for monitoring the effectiveness and independence of the external auditor.

-The external audit firm partner in charge of the CSR audit, and any individuals playing a significant role in the audit, must be rotated every five years.
+The external audit firm partner in charge of the CSR Group audit, must be rotated at least every five years.
 If appropriate, the Board may, following a recommendation from the Committee, extend the eligibility term of the external audit firm partner in accordance with the Corporations Act.